pzn1977/nxp_isp_loader/README.md

  - copy the file `nxp_isp_loader` to /usr/local/bin

 ## Notes
- - NXP is not related with the development of this program.
+ - NXP is not related to the development of this program.
- - This is not a official NXP software.
+ - This is not an official NXP software.
  - NXP does not endorse its use.
  - Use at your own risk.
-There are no waranties.
+There are no warranties.

 ## SUPPORT ME